 - More precise calculation of the bounding boxes from B-Rep representations

 - API for computing the volume of meshes

 The latter is particularly useful for MaaS (Manufacturing-as-a-Service) developers, who need to run manufacturing cost analysis both for B-Rep and mesh models.

 A detailed list is available in the CHANGES.txt file.

 Our mission is to provide you with the seamless conversion experience whichever CAD package you prefer.
 If you are already a CAD Exchanger user, please feel free to share your feedback via contact form.
-But if you haven’t tried it yet, take a chance and start your 30-days trial right now:
+But if you haven’t tried it yet, take a chance and start your trial right now: